shaik1002/biggitlabbomb/doc/development/internal_analytics/metrics/metrics_lifecycle.md

 ```

 After running the script, you must commit all the modified files to Git and create a merge request.

-The script is part of GDK and a frontend or backend developer can run the script and prepare the merge request.

 If a group is split into multiple groups, you need to manually update the product_group.